bbouretdev/pokemon-showdown/changelogs/Pokemons/Full.md

   -> <a href="https://dex.showdowndav.dynv6.net/moves/dusk" title="For 5 turns, Ghost hits Normal.
 Ghost and Dark moves secondary chances are doubled.
 Ghost and Dark resisted moves hit normally.">Dusk</a>

 ### <a href="https://dex.showdowndav.dynv6.net/pokemon/murkrow">murkrow</a>
 - **ability_0** changed : <a href="https://dex.showdowndav.dynv6.net/abilities/insomnia" title="This Pokemon cannot fall asleep.
-Gaining this Ability while asleep cures it.">Insomnia</a> → <a href="https://dex.showdowndav.dynv6.net/abilities/duskrunner">Dusk Runner</a>
+Gaining this Ability while asleep cures it.">Insomnia</a> → <a href="https://dex.showdowndav.dynv6.net/abilities/duskrunner" title="If Dusk is active, this Pokemon's Speed is doubled.">Dusk Runner</a>
 - **added_moves** :
   -> <a href="https://dex.showdowndav.dynv6.net/moves/dusk" title="For 5 turns, Ghost hits Normal.
 Ghost and Dark moves secondary chances are doubled.
 Ghost and Dark resisted moves hit normally.">Dusk</a>
   -> <a href="https://dex.showdowndav.dynv6.net/moves/mournfulhooting" title="30% chance to confuse the target, 20% chance to flinch.">Mournful Hooting</a>